 Upfront Cost of Developing Color Film At Home

-See this article I wroteOpens in a new tab. for the required equipment and the steps to take to develop color film at home.
+See this article I wrote for the required equipment and the steps to take to develop color film at home.
 For color film, you would also need to purchase the items listed above for black and white film except for the processing chemicals since color film uses different chemicals to develop.
 The chemical kit below is what you would need along with the immersion water heater below.

 The estimated total cost for color film equipment and chemicals is: $345.23 (without optional items)